Web-eWorks/microluxe20/src/markdown/microluxe20_equipment.md

 ###  Thrown Weapons

 Some weapons (such as grenades) are thrown at the enemy and then do damage.
 To resolve attacks with these weapons, make a skill check to throw the weapon (usually DEX+Accuracy), and roll attacks for each character caught in the weapon's attack radius.
 A weapon's attack roll is 1d20 + the weapon's attack bonus.
 For all attacks that succeed, damage is resolved normally.

+Thrown weapons follow the rules for making secondary attacks, except with one caveat – instead of making a second attack, the weapon's damage is increased by half its primary die size.
+Thus, a 1d4 Concussion Grenade would deal 1d4+2 damage if two "attacks" are made.

 The format for thrown weapons is as follows: